 The name of Panic’s latest “big app” would suggest that it has something to do with coding, which it totally does, but I also remembered the word from choir practice.
 In music, “coda” means “the concluding passage of a piece or movement, typically forming an addition to the basic structure.”
-I have no idea what has to do with anything.

 I wouldn’t consider myself a professional web developer, although I’ve worked as one in the past.
 On projects ranging from simple web pages to a full CMS.
 I own licenses for both TextMate and BBEdit and of-course Transmit and my nano highlights PHP syntax .
 I’ve also been a certified Panic fan-boy ever since Audion gave us non-rectangular windows and fake window transparency.